Youngger9765/Library-Mangament-System-Rails/README.md

 Features:

-	•	Admins and userss can log in
+	•	Admins and users can log in
-	•	Members can issue and return books
+	•	Users can issue and return books
-	•	Members can register
+	•	Users can register
-	•	Admins can check what books are borrowed, what books a member has, and can fine members for overdue books ster (admin is pre-set)
+	•	Admins can check what books are borrowed, what books a member has, and can fine members for overdue books
-	•	Admins can add books to the libraries and remove books to the libraries.
+	•	Admins can add and remove books from the library.

 Division of Labour: